scarletti-ben/my-term/README.md

 shell.attachTo(widget);
 ```

-Adding a command to the shell can be seen below
+- Adding a command to the shell
 ```javascript
 // ~ Create a new command to clear the terminal widget screen const command = new TerminalCommand('clear', (widget, shell, command, ...args) => {